 Alternative 1 (No Action).
-Charter vessels participating in the For-Hire survey are required to report area fished (inshore, state, or federal waters), if selected as part of the survey.
-Headboats participating in the Southeast Region Headboat survey (SRHS) are required to report latitude and longitude of area fished (degrees and minutes only; within 1 nm2 area).
-Preferred Alternative 2.
-Require federally
+Current regulations require charter vessels participating in the forhire survey to report area fished (inshore, state, or federal waters) if selected as part of the survey.
+Headboats participating in the SRHS are required to report latitude and longitude of area fished (degrees and minutes only; within 1 nm area).

 Preferred Alternative 2.
-Require federally permitted charters vessels to report location electronically by latitude/longitude in degrees and minutes or by clicking on a headboat chart.
+Require federally permitted charters vessels to report fishing location electronically by manually entering latitude and longitude in degrees and minutes or by clicking on an electronic chart.
 SG AP Preferred.

-2 will have direct impacts on the physical, biological or ecological environment but Preferred Alternative 2 may result in better management decisions that can ultimately result in biological benefits to the species.
-Because Alternative 2 only proposes electronic location reporting, it is tied to Action 1.
+Alternative 1 (No Action) nor Preferred Alternative 2 would have direct impacts on the physical, biological or ecological environment but Preferred Alternative 2 may result in better management decisions that can ultimately result in biological benefits to the species.
+Because Preferred Alternative 2 only proposes electronic location reporting, it is tied to Action 1 (No Action).
 If electronic reporting for the charter vessel fleet is not implemented, this action would not be relevant.